andersfuf/UIS_Prototype/README.md

 #### Customer role:

+Account

+CUS9-2023 As a customer i want a list of my accounts to find find out which are managed and by who.

+CUS9-2023-1 (anders, 100%) Initial listing.
+Use of sel_cus-accounts() adjusting temåplate

 Checking account

 CUS8-2023 (name, %) As a customer i want to see the balance and details of my checking account.
 SPLIT into CUS8-1-2023, CUS8-2-2023 ,CUS8-3-2023, CUS8-4-2023, CUS8-5-2023, CUS8-6-2023.